luketpickering/GiBUU-t2k-dev/dox/Quickstart.md

   GiBUUTools repo!

-  **For all your comparison needs, consider using [NUISANCE](nuisance.hepforge.org), a generic global xsec generator tuner and comparison synthesiser.**
+  **For all your comparison needs, consider using [NUISANCE](nuisance.hepforge.org), a generic, global, (neutrino) interaction cross section comparison synethsiser.
+It also includes dedicated tools for automatic (where reweight libraries exist) generator tuning.**

 ## Look at other fluxes/target